Your buying guide for the best monitors in 2017

 If you haven’t treated yourself to a new monitor in a while, then now is the perfect time to do so.
 Great image quality is available at affordable prices, while monitors are slimmer and lighter than ever before.

-Note: Some of the monitors in this list were reviewed over two years ago.
+Note: Some of the monitors in this list were reviewed more than two years ago.
 Don't let this put you off: they're still available to buy today, and not a great deal has happened in the last 24 months in terms of PC screen technology so they're not out-of-date.
-Some are cheaper than when they launched, so are even better value now.

 Screen size and design

 The first decision is what size you want.
-Even 23-24in screens are cheap, or can be, these days, so there's no point in going smaller unless you have to because of space limitations.
-We've reviewed 23in and larger screens here.
+Even 23-24in screens are cheap, or can be, so there's no point in going smaller unless you have to because of space limitations.

-In many cases, that thick surrounding bezel has been removed in favour of a tidy, nearly frameless design and modern backlight technology allows for much slimmer, neater displays.
-This is also handy if you want a multi-monitor setup, where the gaps between the displays will be as thin as possible.
+In many cases, the once thick surrounding bezel has been removed in favour of a tidy, nearly frameless design and modern backlight technology allows for much slimmer, neater displays.
+This is handy if you want a multi-monitor setup, where the gaps between the displays will be as thin as possible.
+Some models are also available in different colours.

 4K and Ultra HD monitors